-The innovative solutions developed will address the following challenges:
+The innovative solutions under development will address the following challenges:

-Tenderers will be selected through an open and competitive procurement process.
+Tenderers are selected through an open and competitive procurement process.
 Framework Agreements for the delivery of the R&D services will be awarded to the selected Tenderers (the Contractors).
 This PCP will proceed in three phases: